Modern Slavery Statement

 Our commitment to combating modern slavery is underpinned by our Supplier Code of Conduct, policies and governance structures, as explained below.

 Abacus Medicine has a Supplier Code of Conduct for medicinal suppliers.
 It follows from the Supplier Code of Conduct that any potential issues shall be identified, appropriately investigated and remedial actions taken.
-The Supplier Code of Conduct is overseen by a the Sustainability Steering Committee.

 Further, we operate with the following policies and framework to prevent modern slavery and human trafficking in our business and supply chain.